ckant787/julia/doc/src/manual/complex-and-rational-numbers.md

 The global constant [`im`](@ref) is bound to the complex number *i*, representing the principal square root of -1.
 (Using mathematicians' `i` or engineers' `j` for this global constant were rejected since they are such popular index variable names.)
-Since Julia allows numeric literals to be [juxtaposed with identifiers as coefficients](@ref man-numeric-literal-coefficients), this binding suffices to provide convenient syntax for complex numbers, similar to the traditional mathematical notation:
+Since Julia allows numeric literals to be [juxtaposed with identifiers as coefficients](@ref man-numeric-literal-coefficients), this binding suffices to provide a convenient syntax for complex numbers, similar to the traditional mathematical notation:

 ```jldoctest